Chalarangelo/30-seconds-of-code/content/snippets/js/s/date-difference.md

 > [!WARNING]
 >
-> The above snippet may be ill-suited for real-life scenarios, as it **doesn't take official holidays into account**.
+> The above code snippet may be ill-suited for real-life scenarios, as it **doesn't take official holidays into account**.
 It's recommended to tweak the weekday check to include a list of known holidays, too, if you plan on using it in production.

 ## Date difference in weeks